AnomaMind: Agentic Time Series Anomaly Detection with Tool-Augmented Reasoning: The Proposed AnomaMind

-\paragraph{\textbf{Anomaly Detection}} Based on the constructed evidence, AnomaMind performs reasoning-based anomaly detection to produce fine-grained decisions.
+\paragraph{Anomaly Detection} Based on the constructed evidence, AnomaMind performs reasoning-based anomaly detection to produce fine-grained decisions.
 This stage is responsible for assessing whether candidate intervals exhibit anomalous behavior, given the numerical features, structural patterns, and contextual cues collected earlier.
-Unlike rule-based or purely discriminative approaches, the detection policy is optimized through reinforcement learning under workflow-level feedback, allowing it to adapt to the sequential and interdependent nature of detection decisions.
+Unlike purely discriminative approaches, the detection policy is optimized through reinforcement learning under workflow-level feedback, allowing it to adapt to the sequential and interdependent nature of detection decisions.
 As a result, anomaly detection decisions reflect both local evidence and the broader diagnostic context accumulated across interaction steps.
+For each candidate interval $s_j\in\mathcal{S}^{(k)}$, the detector predicts:

-\paragraph{\textbf{Iterative Refinement}} AnomaMind further incorporates an iterative refinement mechanism to evaluate and revise detection outcomes when necessary.
+\paragraph{Iterative Refinement} AnomaMind further incorporates an iterative refinement mechanism to evaluate and revise detection outcomes when necessary.
 Through self-reflection, intermediate decisions are examined for potential inconsistency, uncertainty, or insufficient evidence.
 If refinement is triggered, the workflow may return to earlier stages to acquire additional evidence, adjust analysis strategies, or reconsider candidate intervals.
 This iterative process enables principled decision revision and prevents premature or brittle conclusions, allowing anomaly detection to progressively converge toward more reliable results.
+The evaluator returns feedback $f_k=\mathcal{E}(s_k,\hat{\mathcal{Y}}^{(k)})$, which either terminates the workflow or updates the next state $s_{k+1}$ for further evidence acquisition.